Contact / Imprint

 and we´re there, too ;)

-REAL BUDDY trailer and scene grabs will be shown in a presentation about new German SciFi films at DAEDALUS CONVENTION in Bochum, Germany this weekend !!
+REAL BUDDY trailer and scene grabs will be shown in a presentation about new German SciFi films at DAEDALUS CONVENTION in Bochum, Germany !!

 After lots of work and with some minor delays, real-buddy.com, the official source for any information related to our movie REAL BUDDY, is finally online !
 We hope you like it.
 Your feedback and comments are appreciated !
 Just click "contact us" in the upper right corner of the site to drop us some lines...